 “In the case of a prolapsed bladder, it is common in women who have given childbirth or with the natural aging process,” says Dr. Allen.
 “The front wall of the vagina supports the bladder.
 After childbirth, or when a woman ages, this wall will naturally loosen and weaken.
 In some case, it will prolapse, which means it is no longer supported and descends into the vagina.
 The result of a prolapsed bladder, are problems such as urinary difficulties and stress incontinence.
 In the case of other organs, the same incidences can occur.”

 “When a woman experiences pelvic organ prolapse for the first time, it creates stress and confusion.
 The pain associated with prolapse is considerable,” says Dr. Allen.
 “Often, women will refrain from exercise, sexual intercourse and will limit their overall physical activity because of the condition and the discomfort it causes.
 Many are afraid to use the restroom because it exasperates the prolapse.”

 Types of Pelvic Organ Prolapse

-Treatments available for prolapse depend on the type of prolapse that is presented and its severity.
+Treatments available for pelvic organ prolapse depend on the type of prolapse that is present and its severity.
 Pelvic floor exercises called Kegel exercises or a vaginal pessary device placed into the vagina to support surrounding structures, are two traditional, non-surgical treatments.